belindadunu/Build-and-Test-Code-with-Jenkins-then-Manually-Deploy-Your-Application-to-Elastic-Beanstalk/README.md

 1. Check out the code from GitHub.
 2. Build the Python application.
 3. Archive the source into a ZIP file.
-4. Save artifact to a location similar to `/var/lib/jenkins/jobs/myapp/builds/1/archive/myapp.zip`
+4. Save the artifact to a location similar to `/var/lib/jenkins/jobs/myapp/builds/1/archive/myapp.zip`

 ## Optimization
 Some ways this deployment could be improved: